r3bl-org/auto-insert-copyright/README.md

 You can utilize the VS Code command `Prepend Copyright`, to manually add your copyright notice to the current file.

+You can also change the file extensions that trigger this extension.
+They are in the `package.json` file, in the `activationEvents` key.
+The value is an array of extensions that will activate this extension.
+So if you want to add a copyright message on top of a file that's not in that array, you can add it.
+Then rebuild it and then reinstall it in your VSCode.
+Similarly, if you would like to remove an extension, you can drop it from the array, and rebuild the extension, and reinstall into your VSCode.

 ## Requirements

 This extension is designed to work ri./ght out of the box.
 No configuration is required in